italicninja/portainer/README-vercel-ddns.md

    - Verify your Vercel token has the correct permissions
    - Check that the domain exists in your Vercel account
    - Ensure the domain is properly configured in Vercel
+   - Try running `vercel whoami --token YOUR_TOKEN` to test authentication

+4. **"Invalid Vercel token or authentication failed"**
+   - Verify your token is correct and not expired
+   - Ensure the token has DNS management permissions
+   - Check that your Vercel account has access to the domain

 ### Debug Mode